 But why Berlin, and why now?

-The big names have brought an influx of new jobs and new workers to the capital, boosting the population significantly – a figure swelled even higher by refugees – so that now Berlin is the second most populous city in the European Union.
+The big names have brought an influx of new jobs and new workers to the capital, boosting the population significantly.
+A figure swelled even higher by refugees, so that now Berlin is the second most populous city in the EU.
 Combined with a generally low level of housing stock, this inevitably leads to demand outstripping supply.
 Bloomberg News reports plans to increase government spending on public housing in 2017, but even with bigger budgets there is only so fast they can build.

 There are personal financial factors, too.
 Continuing low interest rates have rendered traditional saving unappealing while also leading to lower mortgage rates.
 Germans currently enjoy a healthy purchasing power – GfK forecast a purchasing power of €21,879 per person in 2016, up two per cent, or €430 per person on the previous year –boosting customer confidence.
 Combine these with the desire to secure what is, post financial crisis, deemed a relatively risk-free investment, and buying becomes an increasingly appealing option for Berliners to secure their financial futures, both as individuals and investors.